 When asked again, she jerked even harder, glaring at some drugstore cowboy that was winking at her, and said "Ask that old boy there.
 I'm sure the lazy-headed outfit has time to explain it all to you."

 It was one of my first glimpses at the face of hatred.
 The old boy's face just froze under his ducktail haircut and I checked out the Woody Woodpecker tattoo on his forearm when he whipped out a comb and gave the heavily greased locks a going over.

-Then came my big trip to an aunt's house--who lived in Dallas.
-My mother sent me there with my father, the traveling salesman.
+Then came my big trip to an aunt's house that lived in Dallas.
+My mother sent me there with my father the traveling salesman.
 He dropped me off on one of his endless "business trips" because she was having an operation.

 "Female trouble," I heard her tell one of her friends over a tall glass of rattling iced tea one afternoon while I stood at her side busily prodding her hip with a forefinger and waiting to ask some prattling little question.